FAQs about the library’s proposed building project

 Meeting rooms

 The library hosts large events once or twice a month, where patrons are routinely turned away due to lack of space, such as local history talks with the Bethlehem Historical Society, concerts and children’s activities – especially those featuring live animals or popular book characters.
-A 250-seat community room would allow us to comfortably accommodate those who would like to attend.
+A large community room would allow us to comfortably accommodate those who would like to attend.

 If community members or the library need a large meeting space, why can’t they use Town Hall or the high school and middle school auditoriums?